-A total of twelve celebs currently made up the I'm A Celebrity 2020 contestants for the new series, which is currently airing nightly on ITV.
+A total of twelve celebs made up the I'm A Celebrity 2020 contestants for the latest series on ITV.

-They are Rak-Su singer Paralympic Gold Medallist Hollie Arnold, soap star Beverley Callard, gold medal Olympian Sir Mo Farah, author & podcaster Giovanna Fletcher and dancer AJ Pritchard.
+They are Paralympic Gold Medallist Hollie Arnold, soap star Beverley Callard, gold medal Olympian Sir Mo Farah, author & podcaster Giovanna Fletcher and dancer AJ Pritchard.

 They're joined by journalist and broadcaster Victoria Derbyshire, EastEnders legend Shane Richie, Radio 1 DJ Jordan North, TV host Vernon Kay and EastEnders actress Jessica Plummer.

 Completing the cast are latecomers, singer Russell Watson and West End star Ruthie Henshall.

 This year's highest paid celebrity is reported to be Mo Farah with a supposed £300,000 fee.

 Vernon Kay is rumoured to be getting £250,000 with Beverly Callard scooping £125,000 and Russell Watson £100,000.

 Jessica Plummer, Victoria Derbyshire, Ruthie Henshall are each reportedly getting £75,000 for their time in the camp

 Hollie Arnold and AJ Prichard will apparently be taking home £50,000 each.